adv12/FileSharper/README.md

 # FileSharper

+FileSharper is a C#/WPF file search and processing application for developers and power users.
+It allows you to search for files matching certain conditions (length, content, etc.) and take action on them, for instance replacing certain text content or adding a file to a zip archive.
+It provides a GUI alternative to command-line workflows based on UNIX tools like `find`, `grep`, `sed`, `sort`, etc.  Search conditions currently include:

+* Compound
+  * All
+  * Any
+* Binary
+  * Binary Data Contains Byte Sequence
+  * Binary Data Contains Text
+* Filesystem
+  * File Age
+  * File Date
+  * File Length
+  * File Path Contains Text
+  * Read-Only
+* Image
+  * Image Aspect Ratio
+  * Image Size
+* Text
+  * Contains Text
+  * Line Count
+  * Line Endings
+  * Text Encoding Matches
+  * Word Count
+* XML
+  * XPath Node Count
+  * XPath Result String Value Contains Text

+File Processors currently include:

+* Report
+  * Write to CSV
+* Compound
+  * Collect output files
+* Filesystem
+  * Copy file
+  * Create directory
+  * Create or update file
+  * Move to Recycle Bin
+  * Set file date
+* Image
+  * Create resized image
+* Miscellaneous
+  * Execute command line
+  * Zip file(s)
+* Shell
+  * Open containing folder
+  * Open file
+* Text
+  * Change line endings
+  * Convert case
+  * Filter lines
+  * Prepend or append text
+  * Remove repeated lines
+  * Replace text
+  * Sort lines
+  * Spaces to tabs
+  * Tabs to spaces
+  * Trim whitespace

-FileSharper is a C#/WPF file search and processing application designed to be quickly extended with new functionality.
+FileSharper is designed to be quickly extended with new functionality.
 It's published under the MIT license so you can grab the source and add your own domain-specific code.
 For a demo, see [this video](https://youtu.be/fp4KZXTEaZE) or [this video](https://youtu.be/ACOryNATedE) on YouTube.
 To try it out yourself, grab a possibly-somewhat-recent installer [here](http://www.flamingtortoise.com/FileSharper/Download).
 For a tutorial of how to use FileSharper, see [Using FileSharper](https://github.com/adv12/FileSharper/wiki/Using-FileSharper).

 You can extend FileSharper's functionality by writing classes that implement any of the four main interfaces: